We hold an annual appointment round for part-time board positions in:

-These positions provide an exciting opportunity for members of the Victorian public with relevant experience and qualifications that contribute to the strategic leadership of public health care delivery to the community.
+These positions provide an exciting opportunity for members of the Victorian public with relevant experience and qualifications.
+It enables them to contribute to the strategic leadership of public health care delivery to the community.

 Applicants must be able to demonstrate and provide evidence in support of their nominated capabilities.